MicrosoftDocs/learn/learn-pr/wwl-azure/configure-continuous-deployment-container-apps/includes/4-configure-azure-pipeline-deployment-container-app.md

 Tasks are used to perform an action in a pipeline.
 For example, a task can build an app, interact with Azure resources, install a tool, or run a test.

-When you add a task to your pipeline, it may also add a set of demands to the pipeline.
+When you add a task to your pipeline, it could also add a set of demands to the pipeline.
 The demands define the prerequisites that must be installed on the agent for the task to run.
-When you run the build or deployment, an agent that meets these demands will be chosen.
+When you run the build or deployment, an agent that meets these demands is chosen.

 When you run a job, all the tasks are run in sequence, one after the other.